mgumz/vopher/README.md

       V1.3.0 2013-04-22T21:57:01Z V1.3.0
       ...

-`GoldenView.Vim#V1.3.5` is referenced in the `vopher.list`-file. *vopher* tries to guess what commit this actually is and marks that line with a '\*'. so, you can easily see that there seems to be no new release for 'GoldenView', allthough there are some new commits.
+`GoldenView.Vim#V1.3.5` is referenced in the `vopher.list`-file. **vopher** tries to guess what commit this actually is and marks that line with a '\*'.
+So, you can easily see that there seems to be no new release for `GoldenView`, although there are some new commits.

 I need more color!
-Are there any colorschemes available?
+Are there any color schemes available?

     $> vopher search colors
     5856 vim-colors-solarized precision colorscheme for the vim text editor